asen1995/eCommerce-platform/README.md

 Docker compose setup:

-1. Create images for : eureka-discovery-server, ecommerce-back-office-service and ecommerce-platform-service
+1. Create images for : eureka-discovery-server, ecommerce-back-office-service and ecommerce-platform-service from their Dockerfiles.

 2. Run the following command from root of the project to run the containers: